Picovoice/rhino/README.md

 ### Java Demos

-The [Rhino Java demo](/demo/java) is a command-line application that lets you choose between running Rhino on a audio file or on real-time microphone input.
+The [Rhino Java demo](/demo/java) is a command-line application that lets you choose between running Rhino on an audio file or on real-time microphone input.

 To try the real-time demo, make sure there is a working microphone connected to your device.
 Then invoke the following commands from the terminal: